Make the Most of Your Small Outdoor Space

-You can also construct levels to create movement, depth and definition in separate spaces.
-Use a combination of materials, such as decking or inexpensive wood pallets, pieces of stone and synthetic grass to give each area a distinctive look and feel.
+You can also construct levels to create movement, depth, and definition in separate spaces.
+Use a combination of materials, such as decking or inexpensive wood pallets, pieces of stone and/or synthetic grass to give each area a distinctive look and feel.

 Questions & Answers

 © 2019 Linda Chechar